eevee-operator

 Custom Resource Definitions (CRDs)

-- Infrastructure Configuration: Specifications for the underlying infrastructure:
+- Infrastructure Configuration: Specifications for the underlying messaging infrastructure:

 Lifecycle Management

-- Deployment: Initializes and configures the bot within the Kubernetes cluster according to the specified CRD settings.
+- Deployment: Initializes and configures modules and NATS within the Kubernetes cluster according to the specified CRD settings.

-- Configuration: Applies updates to the bot’s configuration dynamically without downtime.
+- Configuration: Applies updates to module configuration dynamically without downtime by updating ConfigMaps and reconciling deployments.

-- Scaling: Manages the scaling of the bot instances based on demand or predefined policies.
+- Scaling: Manages the scaling of module instances based on the

-- Updates: Seamlessly applies software updates to the bot while ensuring minimal disruption to service availability.
+sizefield in BotModule specs. - Updates: Seamlessly applies image updates to modules while ensuring minimal disruption to service availability.

 Monitoring and Logging